14 LA Restaurants With Great Views

-LA has smog and sprawl and very few left turn arrows, but when you get past all that, this city can be pretty palatial.
-After all, we have mountains everywhere, sandy beaches, and that giant blue thing we call the Pacific Ocean.
-Even during the pandemic, our restaurants are taking full advantage - if anything, the city’s patio game is stronger than ever, but some spots have views that take it to the next level.
-Whether you’re trying to get out of the house, or trying to get someone else out of the house, here are 18 restaurants with views that’ll remind you why this city is so great.
+LA has smog, sprawl, and a lack of left-turn arrows, but when you get past all that, this city can be pretty scenic.
+We have mountains everywhere, sandy beaches, and that giant blue thing we call the Pacific Ocean.
+LA’s patio game is strong, but some spots have views that take it to the next level.
+Whether you’re trying to impress a boss, a visiting friend, or you simply want to stare at something cool for a few hours, here are 14 restaurants with views that’ll remind you why this city is so great.

-One of the best day trips everyone completely forgets about is a jaunt around the Palos Verdes peninsula.
-This extremely sleepy coastline has Malibu-level views with a fraction of the traffic, plus a fantastic restaurant to soak it all in - Mar’sel.
-The main restaurant inside the Terranea resort, Mar’sel serves the kind of very solid (and very expensive) food you’d expect from a resort, unobstructed ocean views, and the romantic vibes that make this a perfect “See, I still love you” quarantine date spot.
+One of the best drives everyone completely forgets about is a jaunt around the Palos Verdes peninsula.
+This extremely sleepy coastline has Malibu-level views with a fraction of the traffic, plus a great restaurant to soak it all in: Mar’sel.
+As the main restaurant inside the Terranea resort, Mar’sel serves the kind of very solid (and very expensive) food you’d expect from a resort, unobstructed ocean views, and the romantic vibes that make this a perfect “see, I still love you” date spot.

 Located in a giant three-story building with unobstructed ocean views in Manhattan Beach, you’re not going to find much better sights than the ones at The Strand House.
 Sitting on one of their many patios and watching the sunset with a margarita in one hand and hamachi crudo in the other is something we could do every day for the rest of our lives.